Guaranteed Bursaries 2014-15

 If you think you are eligible for a NSP award you should ensure you apply for means tested Student Loans Company funding, as the household income figure used will be that calculated by Student Finance.
 You should also apply for the maximum available Fee Loan during the initial Student Finance application stage (unless you intend to partially self-fund your fee payment), as any fee waiver will be implemented later.

-Students with European Union fee status may also be eligible the NSP, as long as they meet the other criteria outlined above.
-Any award to an EU student will be paid entirely in the form of fee waiver.
+Students with European Union fee status may also be eligible the fee waiver element of the NSP, as long as they meet the other criteria outlined above.

 Please see the NSP FAQ page for more information.